Jmac217/tboc/README.md

 - `/admin`    => for respective administrators (ie Margaret, Elizabeth, Rhonda, etc...)
 - `/apps`     => other things that don't fit or provide standalone functionality

 ---

+#### Banner Content

+Banner content is stored in `/res/banner/content/` as self-contained HTML files.
+- These files have their own styles associated with them.
+- There is also a *_blank_template.html* file, aside from the content pages, to be used as a reference.

+---